hytproject/Holoyolo/README.md

 ## More Information

-A lot more information about the project is available on the [wiki](https://wiki.scalaproject.io) and we also hang out a lot on [discord](https://chat.scalaproject.io) we would love to discuss new ideas and projects with you <3
+A lot more information about the project is available on the [wiki](https://wiki.holoyolo.com) and we also hang out a lot on [discord](https://chat.holoyolo.com) we would love to discuss new ideas and projects with you <3

 ## Licenses

-Copyright (c) 2018-2022 The Scala Network.
+Copyright (c) 2018-2022 The Holoyolo Network.

 Copyright (c) 2014-2021 The Monero Project.